Updated July 2026

 On the flip side, there are a number of direct costs, including audit and annual reporting fees.

-As a generalisation, a red flag is where people without an existing SMSF structure in place, look to create one for the sole purpose of acquiring property and borrowing withing the fund.
+As a generalisation, a red flag is where people without an existing SMSF structure in place, decide to create one for the sole purpose of acquiring property and borrowing within the fund.

 HOW DOES BORROWING IN AN SMSF WORK?